-Welcome to Senenn
+Welcome to Sennen!

-Our class is led by Jenny Buckland assisted by a team of teaching assistants who are extremely knowledgeable of the needs of the pupils.
+Sennen class is led by Jenny Buckland assisted by a team of teaching assistants who are extremely knowledgeable of the needs of the pupils.
 We are supported by a team of Physiotherapists, Occupational Therapists and Speech and Language Therapists with whom we work closely to produce targets and programmes for the pupils.
 These programmes are built into our everyday learning and the therapists enjoy joining us to see their programmes in action!
 Sennen class provides a happy, stimulating, fun and safe place to learn.

 Sennen class learn through a structured and holistic multi-sensory curriculum.
 This is informed by a developmental perspective where the starting point is the individual learner (EHC plan).
 The curriculum is personalised for each pupil and addresses the priority areas relating to the development of the learners throughout the day.
 The aim in Sennen class is for each learner to achieve his or her potential in terms of

 At Curnow Lower school we access a range of learning environments which support and vary our learning opportunities.
-We have a spacious classroom with a covered balcony, outside play areas including a sandpit, trampoline and plenty of flat ground which enables walkers to be used outside.
-Our sensory room is used for a wide range of sensory, social, physical and conceptual development activities and the movement room provides a soft play area for structured and free play sessions.
-We use the Hall for physical activities both in and out of our chairs.
+We have a spacious classroom, a covered balcony with a nest swing and access to a sandpit, trampoline and wheelchair accessible roundabout.
+We theme our balcony to link in with our topic so that our outside learning is an extension of inside learning.
+Our sensory room is used for a wide range of sensory, social, physical and conceptual development activities and the movement room provides a soft play area for structured and free movement sessions.
 The pupils work in small groups in different learning environments throughout the school day ensuring their learning is stimulating, varied and fun!